 Nature grabs you and holds on tight and is relentless in it’s laws.
 But what emerges because of these experiences, is a gritty kind of love and tenderness that came from nowhere but is there, wrapping it’s tendrils around your soul and showing you who you are.

 And who you can become.

-Want more homesteading posts?
+what more homesteading posts?